-PLEASE NOTE: THE KOTU WEBSITE IS STILL UNDER CONSTRUCTION, SO SOME LINKS ARE NOT SET UP YET.
+PLEASE NOTE: THE KOTU WEBSITE IS STILL UNDER CONSTRUCTION, SOME PAGES ARE NOT SET UP YET.
 THANK YOU!

-The KOTU project began in the United States in 2010.
+The KOTU project began in the United States in 2010 (20 years in the making).
 That's when I began hearing people say their brachot/blessings and mixing the sound of the ” ך ” in the word Melech, with the sound of the “ ה ” in the word HaOlam.
 It started to bother me when I heard this frequently at Shabbat tables and while davening at various synagogues.
 I decided to speak up publicly about it to a few groups, and surprisingly it was well received, so I continued to talk about it.

 Later that year, upon my arrival to Israel for the first time in 2010, I participated in the Isralight Inward Bound 10 day Program in the Old City, Jerusalem.
 At the conclusion of the course, I moved to an apartment share in Katamon for an additional 3 weeks and during that time I decided to extend my trip for an additional month and moved into Nachlaot, Jerusalem.
 I immediately felt at home in Nachlaot.